zchy/accountDB_with_mySQL_and_Python/Version 2-Updated/readme.md

-##The updated version of Account Management Softwere
+# The updated version of Account Management Softwere.
+# Follow all the instractions stated on the previous one.
--Contains minor bug fix.
+-Contains minor bug fixes.
--Error fix.
+-Contains Error fixes.